John Gregg Fee: Early life and education

-Fee was born in Bracken County, Kentucky on September 9, 1816, the son of John Fee, of Irish and Scots descent, and Elizabeth Bradford, of Scots-Irish descent, whose mother was a Quaker from Pennsylvania.
+Fee was born in Bracken County, Kentucky, on September 9, 1816, the son of John Fee Jr., of Irish and Scots descent, and Sarah (Gregg) Fee, of Irish and English descent.
 His father inherited a bondsman who reached the term of his indenture.
 He then began to buy slaves, finally holding thirteen.
 Later he recognized more of its problems and invested in lands in free states, but held on to his slaves throughout his life and opposed his son's abolitionism.

-Following a conversion to the Christian faith at age 14, John Fee, Jr., wanted to join the Methodist Episcopal Church.
+Following a conversion to the Christian faith at age 14, John Fee Jr. wanted to join the Methodist Episcopal Church.
 His father encouraged him to wait, and a couple of years later they both joined the Presbyterian Church.
-He studied at Augusta College in Bracken County, Kentucky and Miami University in Oxford, Ohio.
-He then entered Lane Theological Seminary in Cincinnati, Ohio in 1842, where in studying for the ministry, he made lifelong friendships.
+He studied at Augusta College in Bracken County, Kentucky, and Miami University in Oxford, Ohio.
+He then entered Lane Seminary in Cincinnati, Ohio in 1842, where in studying for the ministry, he made lifelong friendships.
 The young Fee became a staunch abolitionist, vowing to "Love thy neighbor as thyself."